-Dear (Parent/Carer) Pupil's Name: Due to a serious breach of our daughter has been put onto a l licy, we are writing to you to inform you that your son or following reasons:
+Dear (Parent/Carer) Pupil's Name: Due to a serious breach of our Good Behaviour Policy, we are writing to you to inform you that your son or daughter has been put onto a Report Card for the following reasons: that your son or daughter has be en par onto a resp record for the following reasons.

-school that are seen to be treats (e.g. discos) or attend after-school clubs.
+When a child is on a Report Card they cannot access a range of privileges, including attending events at the school that are seen to be treats (e.g. discos) or attend after-school clubs.
 In addition, if they represent the school in sports, music or other aspects, they will not be allowed to do this during their time on report.